 West Lancashire is one of 12 districts in Lancashire and stretches from the outskirts of Liverpool to the south of the River Ribble, with Southport to the West and Wigan and Chorley to the east.
-In 2012, the district had a population of 110,600 and is made up of a number of small towns, villages and rural farmland.
+In 2020, the district had a population of 114,496 and is made up of a number of small towns, villages and rural farmland.

 The gender of the borough is relatively balanced overall with 52% of the population identifying as female.
-Data on the numbers of our population that are transgender is not available to us but, based on a national estimate of 20 per 100,000 head of population, we might expect to have around 20 residents who had a different gender at birth.
+Data on the numbers of our population that are transgender is not available to us but, based on a national estimate of 20 per 100,000 head of population, we might expect to have around 20 residents who were assigned a different gender at birth.